allievdo/AE_DerbyDash_Repo/README.md

 Things added 10/09/2023 - 10/16/2023
 You can buy up to three carrots in the shop now and use the carrots during the race for a speed boost (this isn't working properly yet.
 Fix for next week).
 A painted background was also added to the home scene.

+Things added 10/16/2023
+The number of carrots you have counts down when you use one.
+Your horse is now shown in the main menu and she neighs when clicked on.
+I also drew a race background that appears during the races.

 Video tutorials used:

 Pause menu: https://www.youtube.com/watch?v=JivuXdrIHK0&t=572s